 17. Gift Cards

 Clark generally avoids retail gift cards, but he grabs them up when he can buy them at a discount.

 Tambryn wrote on Clark’s Facebook page: “We get a gift card through our credit card and use it to take on big projects.
 Also, we stop by the seasonal section at the end of the season to replace anything that broke or wore out that year or to stick up for next year (like new Christmas lights in January).”

 While The Home Depot credit card may have attractive offers from time to time, you should be careful.
 Clark usually is not in favor of using store credit cards because of the high interest rates and unfriendly terms.

 However, you may have a rewards credit card that will give you bonus cash back on home improvement purchases periodically or year-round.

-Finally, if you don’t want to subscribe to the store’s newsletter, Clark Deals has the latest Home Depot deals here!
+Finally, if you don’t want to subscribe to the store’s newsletter, check out Clark Deals for the latest Home Depot deal!

 Make sure you save this article so that you can refer to it the next time you’re in The Home Depot or shopping on its website.

 There are so many great ways to save at The Home Depot, and we’re always looking for more.